PrescottRowe/PongGame/README.md

 # PongGame
-Learning how to use Kivy for mobile dev
+Just a little pong game in python that i made to learn how to make PY GUIs